 CJC Journalists Honored in SPJ Green Eyeshade Awards Competition

-University of Florida College of Journalism and Communications student and professional journalists were honored in the 67th Annual Green Eyeshade Awards, hosted by the Society of Professional Journalists (SPJ).UFCJC adjunct lecturer and graduate student Michael Stone won first place in the Print Magazine and Magazine Feature Writing categories for “The Last of World War II” published in Senior Times.
+University of Florida College of Journalism and Communications student and professional journalists were honored in the 67th Annual Green Eyeshade Awards, hosted by the Society of Professional Journalists (SPJ).UFCJC adjunct lecturer Michael Stone won first place in the Print Magazine and Magazine Feature Writing categories for “The Last of World War II” published in Senior Times.

 WUFT-TV received first place in the Television and the Television Documentary categories for “Pearl Harbor: 75 Years Later.”
 The television piece was produced by WUFT-TV Real-Time News Editor Ethan Magoc, Michael Stone, Telecommunication senior Chase Drayer and Justin Tompkins, B.S.
 Journalism 2017.